rulanugrh/mars/README.md

 - [`Prometheus`](https://prometheus.io/) - The monitoring platform I use for one of the projects I created

 ## Docker Project
-- [`NGINX/Wordpress/PhpMyAdmin`](https://github.com/ItsArul/docker-project/tree/main/wordpress-mysql-pma) - Is one of the projects which is popular among vocational students in Indonesia
+- [`NGINX / Wordpress / PhpMyAdmin`](https://github.com/ItsArul/docker-project/tree/main/wordpress-mysql-pma) - Is one of the projects which is popular among vocational students in Indonesia
-- ['Flask/HTML/CSS'](https://github.com/ItsArul/docker-project/tree/main/flask-html-css) - A simple project that uses flask as the main medium
+- [`Flask / HTML / CSS`](https://github.com/ItsArul/docker-project/tree/main/flask-html-css) - A simple project that uses flask as the main medium
 - [`Apache / ModSecurity`](https://github.com/ItsArul/docker-project/tree/main/harden-apache) - This is a project that uses apache as the main media where here I am hardening apache
 - [`NGINX`](https://github.com/ItsArul/docker-project/tree/main/nginx-https) - Solo nginx project in which I have SSL installed
 - [`Prometheus`](https://github.com/ItsArul/docker-project/tree/main/monitoring) - Docker project used for monitoring